This post may contain affiliate links. Please read our disclosure policy.

 If you haven't had Lomo Saltado before, you're in for a real treat.
 As strange as it sounds, it's a Peruvian steak and French fry stir fry and it's absolutely delicious.
-It's a simple to make and healthy dinner recipe that can easily be adapted to make it gluten-free + paleo + Whole30 compliant.
+It's a simple to make and healthy dinner recipe.

 The first time I heard of lomo saltado was from Jorge.
 He described it as a steak and French fry stir fry that is served with rice – which is exactly what it is.
 I know that fries and stir fry sound like the weirdest combo ever.
 He had to make it for me before I believed him that it's actually brilliant.